nickjs/throneofjs-slides/one/01_intro.md

 # over 9000! #

 .notes and most of this is business logic which would just be silly to move to a different language.
-Also, these quotes are random every time.
-I love when they match up with the slide.

 .quote 28